 What does TAB include?

-Those selected for the Teen Art Board will commit to regularly attending meetings during the school year.
-Members will also assist in conducting special events at the museum.
-Each member will enjoy a complimentary student membership and gain a behind-the-scenes understanding of how museums operate.
-The program will enhance students’ foundational knowledge of art history, museum work, and creative careers through workshops, lectures, and discussions with staff and artists.
+TAB members gain a behind-the-scenes understanding of how museums operate through the program, which will enhance their foundational knowledge of art history, museum work, and creative careers through workshops, lectures, and discussions with staff and artists.

 Meetings take place one or two afternoons per month during the school year, or as needed.
 Members develop creative programming and coordinate community events.
 They plan, support, and promote teen initiatives at the AMA and within the community.
 The TAB designs and executes one project targeting teens.
 They attend and participate in lectures, group discussions and artist workshops, and serve as volunteers who assist with museum classes, public events and community programs.